Traditional Chinese Medicine for Eczema

-After the type of eczema is identified, TCM practitioners will prescribe an herbal formula based on your condition and constitution.
-1) For eczema caused by wind heat or wind dampness, Xiao Feng Wan, an herbal formula is often prescribed.
-It has been traditionally used to treat eczema, psoriasis and diaper rash.
+After the type of eczema is identified, TCM practitioners will use an herbal formula based on your condition and constitution.
+For eczema caused by wind heat or wind dampness, Xiao Feng Wan, an herbal formula is often used.
+It has been traditionally used for eczema, psoriasis and diaper rash.
 It contains herbs include Dang Gui, Di Huang, Fang Feng, Chan Tui, Ku Shen and more.
-2) For eczema caused by heat in the blood, herbal formula prescribed often contain Shu Di Hung, Dan Pi, Ku Shen, Bai Mao Gen and Huang Lian.
+For eczema caused by heat in the blood, herbal formula used often contain Shu Di Hung, Dan Pi, Ku Shen, Bai Mao Gen and Huang Lian.

 Chinese Herbal Bath for Eczema

 Bathing 1 to 2 times a day (for 15 minutes) in a decoction made from the following ingredients:

 30g Bo He (Mint)